 - Riva, P., Romero Lauro, L. J., DeWall, C. N., & Bushman, B. J. (2012).
 Buffer the Pain Away: Stimulating the Right Ventrolateral Prefrontal Cortex Reduces Pain Following Social Exclusion.
 Psychological Science, 23, 1473 - 1475.

-- Riva, P., Romero Lauro, L. J., DeWall, C. N., Chester, D. & Bushman, B. J. (2014).
+- Riva, P., Romero Lauro, L. J., DeWall, C. N., Chester, D. & Bushman, B. J. (in press).
 Reducing Aggressive Responses to Social Exclusion Using Transcranial Direct Current Stimulation (tDCS).
 Social Cognitive and Affective Neuroscience.

 - Riva, P., Romero Lauro, L. J., Vergallito, A., DeWall, C. N., & Bushman, B. J. (2015).
 Electrified emotions: Modulatory effects of transcranial direct stimulation on negative emotional reactions to social exclusion.
 Social neuroscience, 10(1), 46-54.